annyhe/chat-app/READme.md

 TODO
 - Extend to make it more slack-like.
 Ie. @inspiration to get inspirational message, or @imageCat to get image of a cat from unsplash
 - UI can be better, ie. make it more obvious who is talking.
 Anyone other than the current person should be in a separate column
-- @quote needs to return parameterized quote, not only random quote, which seems to remain identical from one request to the next
+- quote API: find another API that doesn't have as much limits
+- apply CSS to image, so vertical images are not cut off at the top
 - add API, UI tests

-### Learned
+### Setup

-**How to create tables in Sqlite3 npm package**
+1. Create a blank **sqliteChatBot.db** at the root of the folder

+2. Create tables in Sqlite3.
+Uncomment this section in **index.js**

 db.run(
   "CREATE TABLE IF NOT EXISTS ChatMessages(id INTEGER PRIMARY KEY AUTOINCREMENT, username TEXT, message text)",